Show & Tell

 The aim of this roundtable is to give IS participants from industry an opportunity to share their views on the recent advances in spoken language research, the remaining challenges, and the diversity of applications and to foster the exchange between academia and industrial practice.

 The hype created during the past few years by applications such as Google voice search and Apple's Siri produced an unprecedented interest in speech technology all around the world.
-The availability of these and other similar applications to a vast population of users, allows the companies who own them to keep collecting extremely large amounts of speech data that is used to continuously improve their performance.
+The availability of these and other similar loan applications to a vast population of users, allows the companies who own them to keep collecting extremely large amounts of speech data that is used to continuously improve their performance.

 However there are several questions that need be addressed.